Unit rationale, description and aim

 Assessment strategy and rationale

-The assessment strategy is to align assessments very closely to the learning outcomes.
-It aims to prepare students to develop academic skills through reflection, review and analysis of good practice community development approaches and working in small groups to reveal good practice community development approaches in group presentation.
+The assessment strategy aims to prepare students to develop academic and practice skills through reflection, review and analysis of good practice community development approaches.
+Assessment that requires students to work in small groups allows assessment of good practice community development approaches and group presentation.

 The first two assessments comprise a reflective journal and group project presentation.
 These tasks assess students’ capacity to identify and reflect on good practice approaches in the field of community development.
-These directly relate to (LO2) examining strategies to work with communities to identify strengths, diversity and build social capital in response to local needs in the curricula.
+These directly relate to (LO2) examining strategies to work with communities to identify strengths, diversity and build social capital in response to local needs.
 These assignments are authentic and adopt reflexive approaches key to social work with communities.

 The third assessment directly assesses the ability of students to theorise about communities and ways to engage and work with communities.
 This assessment gives students an opportunity to articulate the importance of working with communities (LO5).
 Evidence of demonstrable competency and knowledge within these unit assessment tasks sets students on a successful path towards demonstrating sound understanding of and commitment to human needs in communities and exploration of good practice in capacity building with vulnerable communities.

-Students must demonstrate achievement of every unit learning outcome, pass hurdle tasks, and obtain a minimum mark of 50% in graded units in order to pass this unit.
+Students must demonstrate achievement of every unit learning outcome, pass the 80% attendance hurdle and obtain a minimum mark of 50% in graded units in order to pass this unit.

 Overview of assessments